collective/collective.developermanual/source/content/creating.rst

 .. note::

-    The function above only bypasses the content item contruction permission check.
+    The function above only bypasses the content item construction permission check.
 It does not bypass checks for setting field values for initially created content.